RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 2. Activated: Increase a neighboring tile's Credits by 1
 4. Activated: Summon and score the next tile (draws it)
 5. Activated: Score an adjacent already placed tile instantly
-6. LINE Evacuator: On placement, all LINE tiles are returned to deck
+6. LINE Evacuator: On placement, all LINE tiles are returned to deck including self
-7.
+7. AREA Evacuator: On placement, all AROUND tiles are returned to deck including self

 Potential gpt prompt:
 primary gameplay mechanics: